gbeine/knx2mqtt/README.md

     ...
 ```

-Each item need an `address` (the group address) and a `type`.
-Optionally you can specify `override_topic`, then the representation on mqtt will not be `1/2/3` (Adress) but the provided topic name.
 Unfortunately, the list of types is not part of the xknx documentation.
 But the examples in the file I provide with the project may fit for the most purposes.
 All supported types can be found in the [xknx sources](https://github.com/XKNX/xknx/blob/main/xknx/dpt/__init__.py).

-The default operating mode for an object is to listen on the KNX and publish the telegram values to MQTT.

-That may be changed using the following settings:

-* `mqtt_subscribe` (default: false): if set to `true`, changes on any related MQTT topic will be processed

 ### Publishing